ahnan4arch/op-docs/Open Peer - Protocol Specification - Annex Rolodex.md

 ### Inputs

-  * Client nonce - a onetime use nonce, i.e. cryptographically random string
   * Identity information
-    * Identity access token - as returned from the "identity access complete" request
+    * Identity access token - as returned from the "Identity Access Complete" notification
+      * Token id - an id associated to the identity
-    * Proof of 'identity access secret' - proof required to validate that the 'identity access secret' is known, proof = hex(hmac(`<identity-access-secret>`, "identity-access-validate:" + `<identity>` + ":" + `<client-nonce>` + ":" + `<expires>` + ":" + `<identity-access-token>` + ":rolodex-access"))
+      * Token proof - proof the token secret is known by the client
+        * `<proof>` = hex(hmac(`<token-secret>`, "proof:" + `<token-id>` + ":" + `<token-nonce>` + ":" + `<token-expires>` + ":rolodex-access"))
-    * Expiry of the proof for the 'identity access secret' - a window in which access secret proof is considered valid
+      * Token nonce - one time use random string
+      * Token proof expires - how long until the proof expires
+      * Token resource - must be "rolodex-access"
     * Original identity URI
     * Identity provider (optional, required if identity does not include domain or if domain providing identity service is different)
   * Rolodex information
-    * server token - given by the identity service that only has meaning to the rolodex service
+    * Server token - given by the identity service that only has meaning to the rolodex service
   * Grant information
-    * grant ID - the grant ID that has been given namespace access to the rolodex namespace, i.e. "https://meta.openpeer.org/permission/rolodex"
+    * Grant ID - the grant ID that has been given namespace access to the rolodex namespace, i.e. "https://meta.openpeer.org/permission/rolodex"

 ### Returns

   * Rolodex information
-    * rolodex access key - a key to access the rolodex service
+    * Rolodex access token - a token to prove access to the rolodex
-    * rolodex access secret - a secret for use to access the rolodex service
+      * Token id - an id associated to the rolodex
-    * rolodex access secret expires - when the access secret will expire and no longer be valid
+      * Token secret - the secret needed to prove the token is valid
+      * Token expires - a window in which the token remain valid (should be sufficiently in the distant future to allow long term access usage)
-    * update next - the timestamp when the next update can/should be issued (but not before)
+    * Update next - the timestamp when the next update can/should be issued (but not before)
   * Agent
     * Product - the user agent identification for the product, typically "name/version (os/system)" information)
     * Name - a human readable friendly name for the product